|

 The logical step in a treatment strategy for dermatographism is to stop the scratching.
 Scratching is often the trigger that leads to the release of histamine and the formation of welts and red skin.
 The use of a dry skin lotion to moisturize the skin can be very effective in reducing the itch caused by dry skin, thereby eliminating the need to scratch.
 Lotions for itchy skin can also be used to relieve the itchy dermatographism symptom.

-When discussing dermatographism treatments, antihistamines are by far the most common group of products used to control the dermatographism symptoms.
+When discussing treatments for dermatographism, antihistamines are by far the most common group of products used to control the dermatographism symptoms.
 Their use does not cure the disease or alter the course of the disease, but they can be very effective in providing relief.

 Non-sedating H1 antihistamines are normally used.
 H1 antihistamines are drugs that selectively bind to but do not activate histamine H1 receptors, thereby blocking the actions of histamine.
 By blocking the actions of the histamine, the dermatographism symptoms of itching and welt or hive formation are relieved.
 However, in many cases the red skin marks associated with the condition remain.